gh9869827/fifo-dev-dsl/README.md

 ## 📄 Disclaimer

-This project is not affiliated with or endorsed by Hugging Face or the Python Software Foundation.
+This project is not affiliated with or endorsed by Hugging Face, OpenAI, or the Python Software Foundation.
-It builds on their open-source technologies under their respective licenses.
+It builds on their open-source technologies and libraries under their respective licenses.